o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

     * Specify any specific testing requirements that need to be considered, such as compliance requirements, security testing, or specific user scenarios to be tested.
 5. Testing resources:
     * Identify the resources required for testing, such as testing environments, test data, or any additional tools or infrastructure needed for effective testing.-->

+1. Investigate existing approaches to FFA (foreign field arithmetics) and FFEC (foreign field elliptic curves), including ones implemented for the standard Kimchi.
+The purpose is to get enough insight for deciding on the optimal algorithm for our particular case.
+    - Have a look at foreign field addition and multiplication gate in Kimchi
+        - Reading doc in the book + the code.
+Maybe starting without details (half a day), after that jump on the code to implement, and come back after that for a deeper understanding.
+    - Examine the existing
+    - If necessary (i.e. if existing implementation doesn not give enough insight the addition of points of (non-native) Vesta with (native) BN254(Fp) using the existing FFA library within Kimchi.
+        - The ECC addition operation must be implemented from scratch, but it relies on the foreign field additions/multiplications support which already exists in Kimchi.
+        - Try with jacobian, projective and affine.
+    - Important: we need to verify that the conditions are respected for the scalar field of BN254.
+Initially, it has been written for the scalar field of Vesta/Pallas.
+    - Check the number of constraints (2 days)
+    - Training with the current gate can help understanding how it works at the moment, and it can be useful to have ideas to create a new gate to perform Foreign EC addition on one row (which is supposed to be a goal?).
+1. Assemble the target proving system.
+    - We will use a variant (clone) of Kimchi with a different number of columns, folding, and additive lookups.
+These components are now implemented in optimism project to different degrees --- they have to be all brought (ideally reused, practicall probably copied) to a project folder.
+    - The future plan is to generalize existing Kimchi so that we can just *use* it in this project.
+However at the moment customizability of Kimchi is still WIP, so it is more optimal to start with a clone of Kimchi, and unify them later.
+Same goes for folding and logups (unless it is easy to reuse them instead of cloning).
+    - Subtasks:
+        - Analyze the additive lookup (logup) protocol and try to use it in a simple circuit with one of the Pasta curve.
+Must be able to prove and verify a circuit.
+It is independent of this work.
+        - Analyze folding and try to use it in a simple circuit with one of the Pasta curve.
+Must be able to prove and verify a circuit.
+It is independent of this work.
+1. Decide on the optimal algorithm for FFA and FFEC.
+    - This can be done either just theoretically, based on estimations, or also practically, by designing and comparing several prototypes.
+    - In the second practical case:
+        - Comparisons must be implemented ideally for the modified target proving system (since it contains a different lookup argument and different number of columns).
+        - If possible, move the test implementations from the first part of the plan to the target proving system.
+1. Implement POC FFA library for the modified target proof system.
+Test and benchmark.
+1. Implement POC FFEC library for the modified target proof system.
+Test and benchmark.
+1. Implement the MSM algorithm suggested above.
+Test and benchmark.

 ## Drawbacks